 If you want to give back to your community and brighten someone’s day, then volunteering with Spectrum Generations is for you!
 Our volunteers are a group of special people which span all ages and all backgrounds who volunteer their time to help others and find personal fulfillment.
 Volunteers are committed to our mission and to our consumer's right to choice.
 Our current volunteer needs are listed below, click for more details.
 If you have an idea for something not listed, give us a call!

-- Meals on Wheels Assessor or Driver *Urgent need for drivers in Somerset County
+- Meals on Wheels Assessor or Driver *Urgent need for drivers click for more info

 - Aging and Disabilities Resource Center Assistant